-Within our Audio Project Folder "MegaVoice" we should only have only one folder which is our Language folder.
+Within our Audio Project Folder "MegaVoice" we should only have one folder which is our Language folder.

-Within the Language folder we should have only one Section folder.
+Within the Language folder we should only have our three Section folders.

-Within the Section folder, we should have all of our Book folders.
+Within each Section folder, we should only have Book folders and they should be the Books relevant to that particular Section.

 Within each Book folder we should have the relevant Chapter (MP3/WAV) files for that Book.
-The Book folders are the only place in the Audio Project Folder where MP3/WAV files should be present with no other file types or folders.
+The Book folders are the only place in the Audio Project Folder where MP3/WAV files are present.